5 Health Advantages of Shorter Height

 As a result of these physical attributes, shorter people can excel as gymnasts, divers, skiers, martial artists, rock climbers, figure skaters, rodeo riders, soccer players and long-distance runners.
 Within their weight classes, they are also excellent wrestlers, boxers and weightlifters.

 Another advantage of smaller people is that they are less likely to die in auto crashes.
-One study found that people weighing less than 132 pounds had the lowest risk of dying or suffering serious injuries compared to bigger people.
-Although height data weren't provided, it is known that height and weight tend to be correlated.
+One study found that people weighing less than 132 pounds had the lowest risk of dying or suffering serious injuries compared to those that are bigger.
+Although height data wasn't provided, it is known that height and weight tend to be correlated.
 Thus, lighter-weight people are more likely to be shorter than heavier people.
 No adjustments for airbag deployment were made, although other studies have found them to negatively affect short people.

 An early paper illustrating the greater longevity of shorter people appeared in the Bulletin of the World Health Organization in 1992.
 Since then, there have been substantial findings showing that shorter, smaller people live longer.
-The reason for this is that bigger bodies have more cells and these cells are subject to replacement due to wear or damage.
+This is because larger bodies have more cells and these cells are subject to replacement due to wear or damage.
 Famed researcher Leonard Hayflick pointed out many years ago that most human body cells have limited capacity for duplication.
 Because bigger people require a larger number of duplications to reach maturity, they have fewer potential cell doublings left to replace defective or dead cells.
 Thus, the functional capability of vital organs declines with advanced age because damaged cells can't be replaced.

 Furthermore, biologist Dr. Armand Leroi discovered in 2005 that the hormone which controls height (Insulin-like Growth Factor, or IGF) also controls aging.
 So while people with deficiencies in this hormone will be shorter, they likely will live longer.
 A new study also showed that oxidative damage to cells increases at a higher rate with increasing height; e.g., an 18 percent increase in height leads to an 83 percent increase in cellular damage.
 Current gerontological thinking is that oxidative damage leads to aging and death.